 Clicking on “Documents” will display a list of drawings, comments and reports relevant to the application and you can download those you have selected or view them singly.

 If you want to comment on an application select the “Comments” tab, but you will need to register with Maidstone Borough Council before you can use this service.
 Registering does have the added advantage of allowing you to “Track” an application, which means you will be informed if the status of an application changes.

 If you prefer to submit a comment on a planning application by email or in writing please read the guidance notes published by Maidstone Borough Council

 The Society recommends that members should contact the Society Secretary if they have concerns regarding an application.

 While the Society aims to scrutinise applications and register any serious issues with the local authority it does expect to work in support of and alongside residents.

-The Society liaises closely with the two Parish Councils and with our Borough Councillors to ensure that contentious applications are not decided by Council Officers under their delegated powers but are called in to the Council’s Planning Committee for decision, and the Society attends and speaks at those meetings when necessary.
+The Society liaises closely with the two Parish Councils and with our Borough Councillors to ensure that contentious applications are not decided by Council Officers under their delegated powers but are called in to the Council’s Planning Committee for decision.